Effective experience rating for large insurance portfolios via surrogate modeling: A likelihood-based summary statistic

+Our newly defined statistic exhibits desirable properties for experience rating purposes, as discussed below, and also satisfies desirable properties that guarantee the reliability of a surrogate model based on it.
+Indeed, in Section \ref{sufficiency} it is shown that the posterior predictive distribution in Equation (\ref{eqn1}) can be approximated as closely as needed through a judicious selection of the values $\tilde \theta$.
+Moreover, it is also shown that the likelihood-based statistic serves as a sufficient statistic under certain scenarios, including cases involving members of the exponential dispersion families.

+It is worth mentioning that within the literature on Approximate Bayesian Computation, researchers have explored other summary statistics (informally termed \emph{approximate sufficient statistics} \cite[p.~130]{sisson2018handbook}) based on the likelihood function.
+For instance, \cite{alsing2018generalized} and subsequent studies utilize the ``score function" at a fixed value of $\tilde \theta \in \mathcal{R}_\Theta$ (which they term as the fiducial parameter) as a potential summary statistic.
+In this context, much like our approach, the fixed value of the latent variable serves as a tuning parameter with the objective of attaining the most informative representation through the summary statistic.
+However, it is essential to highlight that these alternative summary statistics, while valuable for computational purposes in obtaining comprehensive posterior distributions, lack a primary interpretive purpose.
+Moreover, they do not establish formal sufficiency properties through these heuristically motivated methods.
+Consequently, such approaches may not always be well-suited for applications in experience rating. \\

-\textbf{Interpretation of the index: } The credibility index can be interpreted as a measure of the likeliness that a policyholder's claim history aligns with the expected behavior under parameters of the model $\mathcal{O}$, but under the distorted pricing measure.
-Specifically, the credibility index reflects the degree to which the observed claim behavior matches what the actuary anticipates based on the model, and so the index can be used to assess how ``credible" is such anticipation when compared with the data.
-Intuitively, if these two match, then there is no reason to change the current premium, but if these don't, then the premium must be revised.
-The details of how to adjust the premium based on the credibility index will be explained in later sections.
+\textbf{Interpretation of the summary statistic: } The resulting summary statistic is a log-likelihood of the claim experience of a policyholder, but under a probability measure defined by the associated value $\tilde{\theta}$.
+Thus it can be interpreted as a measure of the likeliness that a policyholder's claim history aligns with the expected behavior under parameters of the model $\mathcal{O}$ but under such probability measure.
+Intuitively, if the claim behavior aligns with the model parameters, then there is no reason to change the current premium, but if these don't, then the premium must be revised.
+The details on how to adjust the premium based on the summary statistic will be explained in later sections.

-We want to note that the credibility index has the same interpretation regardless of the nature of the variables $\mathbf{Y}_n$ (i.e. discrete or continuous) or the choice of the components in the underlying model (i.e., across model distributions).
-This is a desirable feature when considering models that account for frequency and severity simultaneously, as well as other types of information that are relevant to ratemaking, such as telematics. \\